Sermon for the First Sunday of Advent

 The ‘Already and Not Yet’;

-Through Jesus’ birth, death, and resurrection, we understand the Kingdom of God has already broken through into our world — and so we can experience forgiveness, peace, and joy today.
+Today, through Jesus’ birth, death, and resurrection, we understand the Kingdom of God has already broken through into our world — and so we can experience forgiveness, peace, and joy today.

-It is often referred to as the ‘overlapping of the ages’ because as one age is fading away, a new age is drawing ever closer.
+It is often referred to as the ‘overlapping of the ages’ because as one age is gradually fading away, a new age is drawing ever closer.

 Illustration — A Young Man